aws/aws-cdk/packages/@aws-cdk/aws-appmesh/README.md

 The listeners field can be omitted which will default to an HTTP Listener on port 8080.
 A gateway route can be added using the `gateway.addGatewayRoute()` method.

-The `backendsDefaultClientPolicy` property are added to the node while creating the virtual gateway.
-These are virtual gateway's service backends client policy defaults.
+The `backendDefaults` property is added to the node while creating the virtual gateway.
+These are virtual gateway's default settings for all backends.

 ## Adding a Gateway Route